 Gradually beat in the whole milk, stopping once the frosting has reached your ideal texture and viscosity.

-Once the cupcakes have cooled completely, transfer your frosting to a piping bag and ice all of your cupcakes.
+Once the cupcakes have cooled completely, transfer your frosting to a piping bag – or a zip top bag with the corner cut off – and ice all of your cupcakes.
 Drizzle the iced cupcakes with your raspberry sauce.
 (Alternately, prior to frosting, you could cut a hole in the center of each cupcake and fill with the raspberry sauce, for a fruity surprise.)

-Regardless of how you assemble them, these cupcakes are sure to be a hit at your next gathering.
+Regardless of how you assemble them, these chocolate raspberry cupcakes are sure to be a hit at your next gathering.
 Please tag photos of your finished product with @WhiskAversebaking, or leave a message in the comments below.
+You can also click “Pin Recipe” below, to save these cupcakes for later.

 Chocolate Raspberry Cupcakes